 South West Thatching is a small but very professional thatching company based in Cornwall.
 We are fully trained and have a mass of experience between us in all aspects of thatching, timber work, working with cob and any other general maintenance your roof may need.

-Combed wheat reed (wheat reed or wheat straw) is the most commonly used Thatching material in the south west region.
+Combed wheat reed (wheat reed or wheat straw) is the most commonly used Thatching material in Cornwall.
 Harvested by cutting the reed with a binder and leaving in small tied up bunches called sheaves, the sheaves are then left to dry naturally by stooking them in the field (a method of standing the sheaves upright together).

-The wheat will then be stored untill it is put through a threshing machine to remove the grains and tied into bundles ready for use on the roof.
+The wheat will then be stored until it is put through a threshing machine to remove the grains and tied into bundles ready for use on the roof.

-Working in the south west region we come across cob building 90% of the time.
+Working throughout cornwall we come across cob buildings 90% of the time.
 Because of this we have become highly skilled in working with and replacing this age old material.

 The traditional method of fixing the eaves to the cob would have been to drive wooden stakes down into the top of the cob wall.